humanmade/hm-pattern-library/readme.md

 * New alternate variant plus/minus icons.
 Removes need for 'beige' variations.
 * New iconSrc helper function.
 * Remove animations from nav to fix overflow hidden bug.
-* New lock icon.
+* New icon helper mixin.
+Also new lock and comment icons.
 * Fix some bugs in tables
-* Comment icon + icon helper mixin

 **1.0.4**